atomdrift-project/stng/README.md

 ![stng](media/logo-small.png)

-**stng** — modern string extraction for binary malware analysis.
-Extract indicators, hardcoded credentials, C2 addresses, and obfuscated strings from any binary.
+**stng** — modern string extraction for binary analysis.
+All of the good stuff, none of the garbage.

 ## Screenshot